 As Tony Robbins rightly says, “Style beats substance, initially.”

-Long-term, to have a successful business, you have to have substance in the form of a substantial, quality service, too.
+Long-term though, to have a successful business, you have to have substance in the form of a substantial, quality service, too.

-I can assure you that as soon as Hitler went up to the bar in that club, started chatting a girl up and she realised he was a racist, sexist weirdo, he would’ve been dragged by the moustache and kicked to the curb.
+I can assure you that as soon as Hitler went up to the bar in that club, started chatting up a girl and she realised he was a racist, sexist, nutcase weirdo, he would’ve been dragged by the moustache and kicked to the curb.

 But it was the marketing that got him through the door in the first place.

 Already got a great product or service that you can’t get past the bouncer?
 Download our Effective Strategy for Growth and start changing that today.